 Humanity In Art was founded by Lys, a Nanaimo street artist, in 2013 and quickly became known for aerosol art, colourful murals, and local community improvement projects.
 In 2017, Humanity In Art relaunched as a new partnership with Lauren, an artist and community advocate.
 Together they founded Humanity in Community Foundation, dedicated to rehabilitating and adorning urban spaces with large-scale murals and public art in support of street artists and vibrant communities.

 In 2018 this dynamic duo tackled the old A&B Sound building in downtown Nanaimo and transformed this unloved and unused eyesore into the Urban Art Gallery and Open Art Wall.
-In 2020, as the Artistic Director and Festival Producer, they brought Nanaimo’s first mural festival to life.
-Hub City Walls brought three new murals to the Arts District and an exciting new event to Vancouver Island.
+In 2020, as the Artistic Director and Festival Producer, they brought Nanaimo’s mural festival to life in the shadow of the COVID-19 pandemic.
+Hub City Walls brought three locally-made murals to the Arts District and an exciting new event to Vancouver Island.

 Our work plays in the public realm, revealing aspects of humanity in the creator, the commissioner, and the community.
 In a place where grey cityscapes and derelict buildings dominate, we find ourselves drawn to restore, repurpose and placemake under-used and unloved urban spaces.
 Our work ranges from the context of city streets and water towers to the interior walls of homes and businesses.
 Often focusing on bold colours and engaging elements, each piece has a story inspired by intention and impact.